 Soloists of the St. Florian Boys’ Choir sing roles composed for boys (e.g. Three Boysm in Mozart’s Magic Flute) in large opera houses (among them Vienna, Salzburg, Berlin, Verona, Barcelona, Aix en Provence, …) on a regular basis.

 With an aim towards expanding the repertoire of the Boy s’ Choir, the Men’s Choir of the St. Florian Boys’ Choir was founded in 1989.
 Its ranks are made up for the most part of former Choir Boys who have continued to receive voice training and/or become professional singers, some of whom also perform in other renowned ensembles.

-The wide range of discography of the St. Florian Boys' Choir does not only comprise traditional Austrian music, folk music and Christmas carols, but also recordings of old music in cooperation with renowned prestigious ensembles on historical instruments.
+The extensive discography which the St. Florian Boys’ Choir has to show for itself includes traditional Austrian music, Volkslieder and Christmas carols as well as recordings of early music in collaboration with renowned special ensembles performing on historic instruments.

 Fuldaer Zeitung (on a concert in the series “Nieder-Mooser Konzertsommer”